muter-mutation-testing/muter/Docs/mutation_operators.md

 }
 ```

-## Change Ternary Operator
+## Swap Ternary

-The change ternary operator will swap ternary operators in your code based on this table:
+The Swap Ternary operator will swap ternary operators in your code based on this table:

 | Original Operator                             | Changed Operator                              |
 | --------------------------------------------- | --------------------------------------------- |